Your Ad Here

 Following the OML west from Baltimore, the first glimpse of stringers in their original placement lies here along the disused right-of-way near Ilchester Tunnel.
 The iron strap rail was long ago pulled up (and reused on sidings into the 1860s), but you can still see where it had been nailed to the granite.

-All but one contractor employed by the B&O to build the OML was bankrupted by the unexpectedly high cost of building the stone track.
+All but one contractor employed by B&O to build the OML was bankrupted by the unexpectedly high cost of building the stone track.
 Work progressed too slowly as well, and eventually the company relented, and allowed additional track to be constructed with wood ties, similar to those used today.
 They learned the wood-style track construction could be completed 10 times faster, and that sealed the fate of the stone.

 Holes